 A Baltimore County agency which supervises defendants who are court ordered to perform community service.
-This agency also supervises the T.A.S.C. program and the Domestic Violence Referral Program.
+This agency also supervises the Treatment Alternatives to Street Crime (TASC) program and the Domestic Violence Referral Program.

 The right of a defendant to have the decision of the trial court reviewed by another court.

 A continuance is a postponement in court.
 At times continuances are unavoidable.
 Every effort is made to advise you of a continuance in advance.
 In the event that you cannot be reached, a call to 410-887-6650 the night before trial will enable you to avoid an unnecessary trip to court.

 Criminal cases in Baltimore County are tried in one of two courts.
 The type of crime and the possible penalties determine which court will hear the case.